 Človek ni zver

-("Man is not a Beats") is an album that will shake you, rouse you, and rattle you to the core.
+("Man is not a Beast") is an album that will shake you, rouse you, and rattle you to the core.
 Katalena

 needed an artistic turn with regard to their previous album, and they once again managed to deliver a unique piece of art, which has Katalena